uhttred/dj-cloud-task/README.md

 ### Some Features

-* Easely push tasks to Cloud Task using a decorator
+* Easily push tasks to Cloud Task using a decorator
 * Automatically route all tasks from a single endpoint
 * Ease scheduling with native python datetime
 * Named task to avoid duplicated